pd-fkie/exim-fuzzer/blog-post.md

     struct PacketBasedInput(Vec<TokenStream>);
   ```
   ...and plug the `PacketBasedInput` into our fuzzer without hassle, thanks to LibAFL
+- the rest of the fuzzer is kept very simple: no powerschedules, no mutation scheduling, no
+  compare coverage, no extra feedback about the protocol state, etc.

 ## Implementing fast message passing
 - now we have a good method for input generation but we don't want to sacrifice efficiency for effectiveness